 - Is it sitting alone and in complete silence with a hot beverage?

-- Or is it listening to your favorite tunes?
+- Is it listening to your favorite tunes?

-- Or maybe walking outside in the fresh air when you can take in the scenery and put life on hold?
+- What about taking a stroll outside in the fresh air when you can take in the scenery and put your hectic life on hold?

 - Or is it that twilight hour just before you go to sleep when your aspirations are at their clearest?

 What do you think about when you are in this zone?
-What makes you happy?
+What gives you the happy buzz?
 What thoughts bring that warm feeling deep inside when you think about them?
 Do you dream?
 Plan?
 Read?
 Reminisce?
 Or like to solve a problem?